 When I look at my daughter, I see a girl maturing into a young lady that will become a woman faster that I want it to be.
 A woman that will go to college, eventually find a husband, and serve the Lord.
 As a mother I will have to watch her carry a cross that will make her tired and weary, that will sometimes feel too overwhelming to continue on, and although I will see all of this, I will not be able to run and carry the cross with her.
 I will have to prayerfully stand back watch her gain strength, listen to her pray, and witness her change the atmosphere by her grace and humbleness.

 For each of my children, my desire is to see them with spiritual eyes as men and woman of God, so I can encourage, teach, and correct in areas that is needed.
-I want my prayers to speak life into the characteristics and traits that will build them up as a wife and husband they will one day become.
-I want their skills that they possess now to increase to a greater level so prosperity will not just be favor from the Lord but also a reward for doing the will of God.
-I want to encourage their compassion and gentleness so they may know by my example as a mother that it is needed for their children and future generations.
+As a mother my hope is that my prayers speak life into characteristics that will build them up as a spouse that they will one day become.
+Prayerfully the skills they possess now will increase to a greater level so prosperity will not just be favor from the Lord but will also be a reward for doing the will of God.
+My desire is to encourage their compassion and gentleness so they may know by my example as a mother that it is needed for their children and future generations.

-I can not expect my children to become all I want them to be as spouses, parents, or as a follower of Christ.
-I can only teach them within the walls of our home the characteristics of Christ, the love of Christ, and the grace He brought to us by His death so we can live righteously; and hope that wherever they may go they will take the teachings with them.
-That the words me and their father speak unto them encourages them and nourishes them to have faith and a generous heart to everyone around them.
+I can not expect my children to become what I want them to be as; spouses, parents, or as a follower of Christ.
+I can only teach them within the walls of our home the characteristics of Christ.
+How to love like Christ and the how His death was so we can live righteously.
+My hope is that wherever they may go, they will take the teachings with them.
+May the words me and their father speak unto them encourages them.

-As we watch them grow there will be days we will see our children hurt as they get older and as their mother we will want to run to pick them up as we did for so many years before but we can’t.
+As we watch them grow there will be days we will see our children hurt.
+As their mother, we will want to run and pick them up just as we have before but we can’t.
 We have to pray individually that they do not forget the things we have taught them.
 To be strong and bold.
 To look up, not down.
 And to speak life not death.

-We have to take confidence in what we are doing now to teach them for the future will bring those reactions.
+We have to take confidence that what we are teaching them for the future will bring those reactions.

 I pray today this has encouraged you even more a mother to find confidence in the scripture of: